-Compare a clean window with a dirty one, and it's a contrast that's nearly as startling as that between day and night.
-Streak- and grime-free windows offer a lovely way to enjoy the outdoors, as well as an uninterrupted path for sunshine to enter into your interior spaces.
+Compare a clean window with a dirty one, and the contrast is clear.
+Streak- and grime-free windows offer a lovely way to enjoy the outdoors, as well as an uninterrupted path for sunshine to enter into your home's interior.
 But many people avoid this task because they are unsure how to clean windows.
 Luckily, it takes just a bit of planning and a little elbow grease.
 Washing the windows is a good spring cleaning job for the family to help with, and clean windows will make the entire house look cleaner.
 Here are six must-follow steps for cleaning windows.

 Don't want to waste a sunny day chasing away the dirt and grime on windows?
 You're not alone—and you're in luck.
 One of the best pieces of advice for how to clean windows is to pick a cloudy day.
-The absence of sunlight will help to minimize the chance of streaks.
-And heat makes window cleaning solution evaporate faster than you can wipe it off, leaving streaks.
+The absence of sunlight will help to minimize the chance of streaks because heat makes window cleaning solution evaporate faster than you can wipe it off.
 Lack of glaring sunlight also enables you to better see—and better clean—the windows.
-Rule of thumb?
-Touch the window glass.
+To quickly test the temperature, touch the window glass.
 If it's hot to the touch, wait for a cooler day.

 No window washing job is complete without using your vacuum first.
-There's a lot of dust and dirt that can accumulate inside the sills of your windows, and once that gets wet you'll be left with muddy streaks to clean up.
-That's why an essential step cleaning windows properly is to hook up the vacuum first, using hose attachments to clean out the interior side of your windows.
+Dust and dirt can accumulate inside the sills of your windows, and once that gets wet, you'll be left with muddy streaks to clean up.
+That's why an essential step in cleaning windows properly is to hook up the vacuum first, using hose attachments to clean out the interior side of your windows.
 While you're at it, use the vacuum to suck up dust or bugs that have gathered at the window closing.
 Then wipe off any lingering dirt and cobwebs with a wet cloth to reduce grimy smears.

 There are few things that can ruin freshly cleaned windows quicker than gobs of left-behind lint.
-Instead of paper towels, utilize a lint-free option—clean coffee filters, crumpled newsprint, or a microfiber or flour-sack towel.
-Or, try a small squeegee with a sharp, nick-free rubber blade.
+Instead of paper towels, utilize a lint-free option, such as clean coffee filters, crumpled newsprint, or a microfiber or flour-sack towel.
+Alternatively, try a small squeegee with a sharp, nick-free rubber blade.
 This fool-proof trick will make you feel like a professional window cleaning service.

 - 1/4 cup rubbing alcohol